VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 {{< columns >}}

 Step sequencers can also get pretty crazy with a lot of built-in features, so if you're in need of some inspiration, there are plenty of options.
-Some will feature randomization and probability, others will feature per-step ratcheting/repeats, some will let you select steps on a grid with up, down, left, and right instead of just forwards and backwards<a class="ptr">(5)</a>.
+Some will feature randomization and probability, others will feature per-step ratcheting/repeats, some will let you select steps on a grid with up, down, left, and right instead of just forwards and backwards<footnote>These are actually cartesian sequencers, but they're still basically step sequencers</footnote>.
 Step sequencing doesn't have to be boring!

 {{< attribution >}}Pictured, L→R, T→B: [Geodesics Entropia](https://library.vcvrack.com/Geodesics/Entropia), [Bidoo dTrOY](https://library.vcvrack.com/Bidoo/dTrOY), [Mog Network](https://library.vcvrack.com/Mog/Network), [Impromptu Phrase Seq 16](https://library.vcvrack.com/ImpromptuModular/Phrase-Seq-16), [Aria Salvatrice Darius](https://library.vcvrack.com/AriaSalvatrice/Darius), [JW GridSeq](https://library.vcvrack.com/JW-Modules/GridSeq), [ZZC Phaseque](https://library.vcvrack.com/ZZC-Phaseque/Phaseque) (non-free), [Slime Child Audio Polyrhythm Sequencer](https://library.vcvrack.com/SlimeChild-Substation/SlimeChild-Substation-PolySeq) (non-free) all running in [VCV Rack](https://vcvrack.com) {{< /attribution >}}